ahmadajmi/multilingualwithangular/multilingualwithangular.md

 gulp.task('default', ['build'], function() {});
 ```

-At this point we can run the `gulp build` task we created above, it will run the `js` task and then generate `/js/app.min.js` file so we can include it in a simple `HTML` file.
+Done this, we can run the `gulp build` task we've previously created.
+It'll run the `js` task and then generate `/js/app.min.js` file that will be included in a simple `HTML` file.

 ``` html
 <!DOCTYPE HTML>